Ecstasy Addiction In Canada

 Ecstasy Street Use: Oral.

 Ecstasy Dependency: There have been some deaths associated with MDMA.
-Usually these have been a result of heatstroke from dancing for long periods of time in hot clubs without replenishing lost body fluids.
-Much of what is sold as "ecstasy" on the black market actually contains other drugs, some of which can be more dangerous than MDMA, like PMA, speed, DXM and PCP.
+Usually, these have been a result of heatstroke from dancing for long periods of time in hot clubs without replenishing lost body fluids.
+Much of what is sold as "ecstasy" on the black market actually contain other drugs, some of which can be more dangerous than MDMA, like PMA, speed, DXM, and PCP.
 Mixing ecstasy with alcohol or other drugs increases the risk of adverse reactions.

 Ecstasy is psychologically addicting, and the most common withdrawal symptoms from ecstasy include:

 - Paranoid delusions

 Ecstasy Long-Term Use: Individuals having any of the following conditions put themselves at greater possibility of physical and psychological harm by taking ecstasy: hypertension, heart disease, diabetes, liver problems, epilepsy, and a history of mental illness or panic attacks.